 It’s become so common we’re making this evaluation a new annual look at the tech startups we report on daily.
 This is our inaugural Delaware realLIST — we’ve recently shared similar ones for Philadelphia, Brooklyn, Baltimore and DC.

 We can bring together a Technical.ly realLIST on any manner of subjects we report on but this first is among the most-debated within our community: tech startups.
 And since the idea of a tech startup is so widely fought over, we gave ourselves some rules to follow:

-- Founded no later than 2014, following an early startup definition of ours.
+- Founded no earlier than 2014, following an early startup definition of ours.
 (That kept us from including representative stalwarts like IndieGameStand, surging biotech spinout White Dog Labs and health IT startup Kurbi.)

 - Derive most of their revenue from an innovative product, so no agencies like CompassRed or The Barn Creative or more familiar consumer good product companies like Levitea.
 (Even Fair Square Financial seems just a bit too much a traditional credit card offering to stack up here.)

 - Show some track record of success, so early glimmers at places like Bookbandit or ecommerce outfit Mahoney Tall and Fit didn’t make the cut yet.

 - Remain independent, meaning not having been acquired (like Zenbanx) or gone public.